1amageek/STPScrollView/README.md

 ## STPScrollView
-STPScrollView is UIScrollView like scroll view.
+STPScrollView is Scroll View resembling a UIScrollView.
+This View allows customization that can not be in UIScrollView.
-UIScrollView can not change build-in gesture recognizers.
+For example, the UIPanGestureRecognizer that has been built-in UIScrollView you will not be able to change.

 ```objective-c
 // Use these accessors to configure the scroll view's built-in gesture recognizers.